magifd2/markdown-viewer/README.md

 ## Usage

 1. Download the latest `mdv` binary for your operating system from the [Releases](https://github.com/magifd2/markdown-viewer/releases) page.
-2. Place the `mdv` binary in the directory you want to browse.
-3. Run the executable from your terminal:
+2. Run the executable from your terminal:
     ```bash
     ./mdv
     ```